apache/opennlp/dev/README-hunspell-dictionaries.md

 Path-based loading includes the affix path.
 Valid Hunspell dictionaries using unsupported features require an explicit choice to load partially.

-Unsupported directives include `ICONV`, `OCONV`, `COMPLEXPREFIXES`, `COMPOUNDRULE`, `IGNORE`, and `KEEPCASE`.
-Unknown directive names also cause rejection.
-Recognized metadata and settings outside stemming, such as `NAME`, `TRY`, `REP`, and `WORDCHARS`, are ignored. `CHECKCOMPOUNDREP` and `FORBIDWARN` affect accepted analyses and remain unsupported, even though their associated suggestion or warning settings can be ignored independently.
+Unknown directive names cause rejection.
+Recognized metadata and settings outside stemming, such as `NAME`, `TRY`, and `WORDCHARS`, are ignored. `REP` is parsed when `CHECKCOMPOUNDREP` makes replacements affect compound recognition; otherwise it is unused suggestion data.

 Use `ALLOW_PARTIAL` to skip unsupported directives and inspect the diagnostics: